o-Proteus-o/o-Proteus-o/README.md

 🔭 I’m currently working as a freelancer

-🌱 Learning Python (Django + FastAPI)
+🌱 Learning Flutter + Python (Django + FastAPI)

-👯 Looking to collaborate with good teams
+👯 Looking to collaborate with good teams.

 💬 Ask me about Flutter and mobile development